stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ## Overview

-In this chapter we will add a _skybox_ to the demo application which is implemented as a cube centred on the camera rendered with a cubemap texture.
+In this chapter we will add a _skybox_ to the demo implemented as a cube centred on the camera.

-We will then enhance the image framework to support multiple layers and MIP levels and implement a new and more efficient image loader.
+The image framework will also be enhanced to support multiple layers and MIP levels with a new and more efficient image loader.

-Finally we will also implement functionality to support optional device features.
+Finally we also introduce new functionality to support optional device features.

 ---